awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

         The AWS Access Key Id you provided does not exist in our records.

-You can update a profile by repeating the :code:`Set-AWSCredentials` command for the profile, and passing it the new access and secret keys.
+You can update a profile by repeating the :code:`Set-AWSCredential` command for the profile, and passing it the new access and secret keys.

 List profiles